hpc/charliecloud/doc/ch-image.rst

   :code:`--cache-large SIZE`
     Set the cache’s large file threshold to :code:`SIZE` MiB, or :code:`0` for no large files, which is the default.
-This can speed up some builds.
+Values greater than zero can speed up many builds but can also cause performance degradation.
     **Experimental.** See section :ref:`Large file threshold
     <ch-image_bu-large>` for details.

   :code:`--debug`
     Add a stack trace to fatal error hints.
-This can also be done by setting the environment variable `CH_IMAGE_DEBUG`.
+This can also be done by setting the environment variable :code:`CH_IMAGE_DEBUG`.

   :code:`--no-cache`
     Disable build cache.
 Default if a sufficiently new Git is not available.